panlanfeng/panlanfeng.github.io/content/post/2016-02-20-statisticswithjulia.md

 $ julia -p 4
 ~~~~~

  will attach 4 workers if a computer has more than 4 processes.
 Then we can do parallel computing via the `pmap` function or the `@parallel` macro.
-For example, in `GaussianMixtureTest` I want to find out the largest log-likelihood among several possible $$\tau$$ values
+For example, in `GaussianMixtureTest` I want to find out the largest log-likelihood among several possible $\tau$ values

 ~~~~~ julia
 using Distributions